-WICKETS FALL ON FIRST DAY

-WICKETS FALL ON FIRST DAT Sport:
+WICKETS FALL ON FIRST DAY Sport:

 Main sentence:

+The transmitted of the same of
-RACHEL SLAMS HER WAY INTO

-THE WIMBLEDON SEMIFINALS Sport:
+RACHEL SLAMS HER WAY INTO THE WIMBLEDON SEMIFINALS

 Main sentence:

-GIRL BREAKS RECORD

-FOR FREESTYLE Sport:
+GIRL BREAKS RECORD FOR FREESTYLE Sport:

 Main sentence:

-l et's write all the verbs in the headlines above. separate sentences using those verbs in the past tense.
+et's write ne all the verbs in the headlines above.
+Ite separate sentences using those verbs in the past tense.